 There are no available registration dates at this time.

 This studio course is designed for students concentrating in digital photography and video.
 Students learn to use their cameras to capture, organize and process monochrome digital images and video.
 The primary tools used in this course are Adobe’s Lightroom and Photoshop, and they, along with basic editing software, will be covered.
-Students explore techniques, materials and processes of digital output to paper and screen.
+Students explore techniques, materials, and processes of digital output to paper and screen.
 Each student presents a final portfolio or video for evaluation.

-Minimum enrollment of 5 students required.
+A minimum enrollment of 5 students is required.

 Image Credit: ©Jacklyn Grad, Header Image: ©Madhura Srinivas

 Kari Wehrs is a photo based artist and educator.
 She received her MFA in photography from Arizona State University in the spring of 2018.